theleftcoast/swarm-simplex-bootstrap/readme.md

 + minor version - when you add functionality in a backwards-compatible manner, and
 + patch version - when you make backwards-compatible bug fixes.

-The [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a useful reference for keeping Markdown documentation up to date.
+The [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a useful reference for keeping documentation up to date.

 ### General Information
 Start off by importing the 'optimizer' module.
 ```python
 import optimizer as opt
 ```
-The functions contained in the 'optimizer' module are summarized below.
+Functions contained in the 'optimizer' module are summarized below.
 + **bounds_check**: Check bounds list of size 'n' for consistency and return the list with basic problems corrected.
 + **constraints_check**: Check constraints list for consistency and return the list with basic problems corrected.
 + **feasible_points_random**: Generate an array of points using random sampling which satisfy the bounds and constraints.